Career and Technical Education Pathways

 Health Science Careers (3 Hour)

-This is a 3-period Skill Center class (3 high school credits).
 This intensive course of study introduces students to a variety of careers in the health care industry with emphasis on hands-on, patient-oriented skills training for those interested in becoming nurses, physicians, and other therapists.
-Learn about a variety of health care topics, procedures and careers in patient care, earn certification in CPR/First Aid, and attend clinical internships in health care facilities.
-At the end of the year, students who successfully complete course requirements for Nursing Assistant Certified (NAC) qualify to take the Washington National Nurse Aid Exam.
-Those who pass the exam can apply for certification and seek entry level employment as a nursing assistant.
+Learn about a variety of health care topics, procedures and careers in patient care, and earn certification in CPR/First Aid.
+Students complete clinical experience hours in healthcare facilities to meet Nursing Assistant Certified (NAC) requirements.
+At the end of the year, students who meet course requirements earning an "A" or "B" will qualify to take the NNAAP (National Nurse Aide Assessment Program) written examination and skills evaluation, offered at Sammamish High School.
 The rigor required for success in this class plus college credits earned allow students to immediately enter employment in the health care industry and/or to continue their post-secondary education.
-High School credits earned: CTE (1.5) Lab Science (1.0) Health (0.5) Program fees may apply.
-Financial assistance may be available for qualifying students.
-NOTE: Block schedules affect actual class times daily.

 Anatomy & Physiology